 Before making a submission, you should:

 - Ensure you understand what the application is about, and what the effects are likely to be, by reading all of the information provided with the application

 - Talk to us or your own professional advisors about your issues and concerns, and how they might be addressed

 - Talk to the applicant and discuss your issues and concerns with them.
 You may be able to reach an agreement without going through the formal submission process.

 Preparing a submission

-Prepare your submission using our submission form.
+Prepare your submission using the Submission On A Notified Resource Consent Application form.

-Your submission will be more effective if it is clear, concise and supports your views with adequate information.
+Your submission will be more effective if it is clear, concise, and supports your views with adequate information.
 It must relate to issues that arise from the application.